izacpeterson/izacpeterson/README.md

 ## 🔭 What I'm Currently Working On

 - Improving my skills in Go
+- Learning all about Svelte and Sveltekit
+- Improving my linux skills and knowledge

 Thanks for stopping by!
 Feel free to check out my repositories and get in touch.
 I'm always open to collaboration and new opportunities!